productml/blurr/docs/Install and use Blurr.md

 Available options are:

-dtcs: The set of DTCs to be part of the deployment
+`dtcs`: The set of DTCs to be part of the deployment

-sources: URIs for the data sources to be transformed (TODO: how many sources can we define in the config?)
+`sources`: URIs for the data sources to be transformed (TODO: how many sources can we define in the config?)

 ## The deploy command